Regan Smith (racing driver): Early career

-NASCAR
+Racing career

 2002–2004

 Smith began his NASCAR career in 2002, making his NASCAR Craftsman Truck Series debut at South Boston in the No. 63 Ford F-150 for MB Motorsports.
 He qualified 28th but had engine issues mid-race and finished 29th.
 In October, Smith made his NASCAR Busch Series debut at Memphis, driving in the No. 07 Chevrolet Monte Carlo for Ed Whitaker.
 Smith qualified 16th in his Busch debut, but would finish in 39th after a wreck.
 He made one last start during the 2002 season in the Craftsman Truck Series at Phoenix, again racing for MB Motorsports.
 Smith qualified 12th for the race, finishing in 30th place after ignition issues ended his race early.

 In 2003, Smith joined Bost Motorsports in an attempt to run a full-time season for the team, starting at Rockingham.
 Despite a lack of sponsorship, Smith had three top twenty finishes and was second place in the Rookie of the Year standings halfway through the season.
 However, following the July race at Daytona, Bost and Smith parted ways, the team opting to run a rotating door of drivers for the remainder of the season.
 Smith returned at Pikes Peak, driving the No. 47 Chevrolet Monte Carlo for Innovative Motorsports.
 He qualified 29th for the race, finishing 40th after having ignition issues.
 To finish the season, Smith joined Mac Hill Motorsports, driving the No. 56 Chevrolet Monte Carlo at the season finale at Homestead.
 He finished the race in 28th after qualifying 19th.
 Smith finished the season 38th in points.

 Smith ran a part-time schedule in 2004, running for multiple teams throughout the season.
 He attempted the season-opener at Daytona with Mac Hill Motorsports but failed to qualify.
 He made six straight races with the team.
 At Nazareth, Smith practiced and qualified the No. 38 Dodge Charger for Akins Motorsports driver Kasey Kahne, who was with his Winston Cup team during that time.
 The following race at Charlotte, Smith would fail to qualify for the race and was released by the team.
 His best finish for Mac Hill Motorsports came at Nashville Superspeedway, where he finished 17th.
 Holigan Racing hired Smith for three races.
-During this time, Smith appeared in a few episodes of The Reality of Speed on SpikeTV, which was a reality show that followed the team.
+During this time, Smith appeared in a few episodes of The Reality of Speed on SpikeTV, a reality show that followed the team.
 The team would suspend operations mid-season.
 Phoenix Racing hired Smith to run the No. 1 Dodge Charger for the race at Pikes Peak, where he qualified 19th and finished in 15th.
 At Memphis, Smith would again practice and qualify a car for a Nextel Cup Series driver, this time doing so for Greg Biffle's No. 60 Roush Racing Ford.

 Smith made a return to the Craftsman Truck Series for the season finale at Homestead, driving the No. 06 Chevrolet Silverado for MRD Motorsports.
-After qualifying 25th, Smith drove through the field and finished in 9th place, his first top-ten in NASCAR competition.
+After qualifying 25th, Smith drove through the field and finished in ninth place, his first top-ten in NASCAR competition.